 As a daughter of a treatment resistant schizophrenic mother from a very early age, I found my way to psychology with the imperative to make meaning out of my own traumatic experience as a child.
 It also became imperative for me to learn how to relate to myself and to others without having the foundation of a loving attachment figure.
 In this sense--whether it's adults who are wounded around a traumatic past, or couples and individuals striving to understand how to love--at its core, my work is relational and focused around healing attachment injuries.
 I am very much a believer that with the right guide, even the most difficult experiences can be transformed.

 While I don't privilege any one way of working, mindfulness and narrative work have become the cornerstones of my practice.
 After years of clinical work, it became clear to me that psychotherapy alone was insufficient to create lasting change.
 The road to wellness can include many pieces.
 I've found meditation and mindfulness practice to be a transformative tool in the healing process.
 This is why my work has expanded into creating the Yale Street Therapy Group, a mindfulness based psychotherapy group (see below) and Evenflow, a mindfulness company where I am both a curriculum director and meditation teacher.
-Both Yale Street Therapy and Evenflow are extensions my commitment to building community and ongoing avenues for support for those seeking help.
+Both Yale Street Therapy and Evenflow are extensions of my commitment to building community and ongoing avenues for support for those seeking help.

 More about my approach